-- With many businesses now returning to work at least part-time, don't forget to carry out a full risk assessment to make sure your workplace is still safe and secure. - Payment holidays for financial products such as mortgages, vehicle financing, and other financial commitments are coming to an end with most lenders on 31 October make sure to get yours in ASAP to avoid any impact on your credit score. - If you deferred VAT payments earlier this year, you must pay these by 31 March 2021, or you can now apply to spread the cost over several months to the end of March 2022!
-However, the deadline for deferred Income Tax (self-assessment) payments remains unchanged as 31 January 2021. - Rebates and tax reliefs from schemes such as the Research & Development tax credits and Patent Box relief may be a big boost for your business at this time, and our 360 Research & Development team may be able to help!
+- Before employees return to your workplace, take the time to carry out a full risk assessment to make sure your workplace is still safe and secure. - Some lenders have extended payment holidays for financial products such as mortgages, vehicle financing, and other financial commitments until 31 March 2021. - Deferred VAT payments from 2020 should be paid by 31 March 2021, or you can apply to spread the cost over several months to the end of March 2022 apply now! - Deferred Income Tax (self-assessment) payments still need to be paid alongside the 31 January 2021 payment, however Time To Pay arrangements can be set-up to spread payments over several months - apply online now! - Rebates and tax reliefs from schemes such as Research & Development tax credits and Patent Box relief may be a big boost for your business, and our 360 R&D team may be able to help!